WesloTheWeb/Icecream-Shoppe/README.md

 # ABOUT
 This is a small project that is ice cream shop theme.
+A very simple site using HTML, CSS, and Vanilla JavaScript.
+Highlight of just using semantic HTML for responsive design and simple DOM manipulations.

 ## HOW TO RUN PROJECT LOCALLY:
 1. Git clone this repository to your files.